buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

     // Set the continuous update frequency of this script Runtime.UpdateFrequency = UpdateFrequency.Update100;

-    // Calculate the viewport by centering the surface size onto the texture size _viewport = new RectangleF(
+    // Calculate the viewport offset by centering the surface size onto the texture size _viewport = new RectangleF(
         (_drawingSurface.TextureSize - _drawingSurface.SurfaceSize) / 2f,
         _drawingSurface.SurfaceSize
     );
 }
 ```
+#### A Caveat...

+Once upon a time, an LCD mod was integrated into the vanilla game: The Corner LCDs.
+These corner LCDs does at the time of the writing of this tutorial, _not_ report the correct surface size, but a full texture size.
+Be aware of this.

 ### Drawing A Frame